giantswarm/kong-app/helm/kong-app/README.md

 #### Using the Postgres sub-chart

+> **NOTE**: Due to Bitnami images not being maintained anymore, starting with
+> Kong chart 3.0 users have to specify the Postgres image themselves via
+> `postgresql.image.registry`, `postgresql.image.repository` and `postgresql.image.tag`.

 The chart can optionally spawn a Postgres instance using [Bitnami's Postgres chart](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/README.md) as a sub-chart.
 Set `postgresql.enabled=true` to enable the sub-chart.
 Enabling